 Flaying is a torture method in which the skin is removed from the subject’s body.
 Flaying of humans was well-known before the common or Christian era.
 The earliest known practice of flaying is dated back to the Neo-Assyrian empire (883-859 BC).
 In medieval Europe, renegades were often flayed, or skinned alive in public.

 Remnants of human skin (possibly from torture) have been discovered, attached to a door of the 12th-century church in Essex, England.
 Flaying can induce shock, hypothermia, and loss of bodily fluids ultimately leads to death.

 1. The Cradle of Judah

-The Cradle of Judah, also known as the judas chair, is a pyramid-shaped wooden structure or “chair” which was forced into the perineum region (anus or vagina) of the one accused.
+The Cradle of Judah, also known as the judas chair, is a pyramid-shaped wooden structure or “chair” which was forced into the perineum region (an*s) of the one accused.

 With the help of ropes, the convicts would be lowered on top of the wooden structure.
 Tortures then let gravity to slowly stretch one of the most sensitive parts of the human body.
 Few additional weights were often added to speed things up for the worse.

 Another torture device called the Spanish Horse was based around the same concept.